 Once you check in at the Entrance Lobby Desk and get your library pass, you will also need to check in at the reserved seat (table, cubicle, study room).
 Seats that are not claimed will be released.

-Although the Medical Library is not open past 4pm, other libraries such as Perkins and Rubenstein do have evening options!
+Although the Medical Library is not open past 4pm or on the weekend, other libraries such as Perkins and Rubenstein do have evening options (and Sunday from 3pm to 11pm on both West Campus and Lilly)!
 You can see the full list of study spaces and sign up for a spot on the Find Your Seat at the Library page.

 Please contact me or visit our Library Services & Resources During COVID-19 page if you have any questions.